jsperoni/SWEN261-WeBoughtAZoo/docs/DesignDoc.md

 Single Responsibility:

 	Single responsibility is also a part of the SOLID design principles.
 It is the principle that states that a class should only have one responsibility.
 This leads to smaller classes which can lead to larger coupling with relationships between the classes.
 But this will mean that it will be easier to understand the scope of a change in a class and to manage modifications.
 In our API the Controller is only responsible for using a try catch mechanism with its individual and calling the functions from DAO to fulfill the user queries.
-It is not concerned with the management of the data of the products in the webstore and will delegate this responsibility to the AnimalDao class.
+It is not concerned with the management of the data of the products in the webstore and will delegate this responsibility to the Dao class.
 If the controller did not use single responsibility there would be limited use of the functionality of the functions with the data of the products.
 Unit testing would also be not possible.

 Controller: